ADACS-Australia/2024_05_02_SolarStellarSpacePhysics_ML_Workshop/_episodes/ExpertSystem.md

 1. If a given image contains a signal of interest
 2. Whereabouts in that image ths signal is located

-We will then discuss how we can turn the above *detection* algorithm into one which also *characterises* the signals of interest.
+We will then discuss how we can turn the above *detection* algorithm into one which also *characterizes* the signals of interest, however we will not implement this characterization system.

 ## Setup our session